 - Adho Mukha Svanasana – Stretches the shoulders, hamstrings, calves, arches, and hands

-Running has improved my stamina, strength, speed and endurance.
-While Pranayam and Yoga have improved breathing, immunity and flexibility.
+Running has improved my stamina, strength, speed, and endurance.
+Pranayam and Yoga have improved breathing, immunity, and flexibility.

-For sure Yoga has helped a lot in running, in various podium finish marathons in having very balanced and steady runs in all my races.
-My running pace is more uniform throughout the duration of the run.
+Yoga has certainly helped a lot in running, in various podium finish marathons in having very balanced and steady runs in all my races.
+My running pace is more uniform throughout the run.

 Due to running, I feel calmer during my pranayama & yoga.
 My breathing is more relaxed when doing asanas.
 I feel more meditative while running as well as doing yoga.

 So much so that I have started recommending Yoga and Pranayama to everyone I meet.
-Yes, now there are lots of people around me who have started these getting inspired by me.
+Many people around me have started these, getting inspired by me.

 There are so many benefits of doing both together or on alternate days.
-You just cannot do too much of both.
-When I run too much on a particular day Yoga gives such a soothing effect with all the stretches and breathing.
+You cannot do too much of both.
+When I run too much on a particular day, yoga has a soothing effect with all the stretches and breathing.

-When I do too much yoga on a particular day, running becomes a breeze the next day.
-You just feel like flowing with the wind.
-Actually, Yoga is never too much.
+Running becomes a breeze the next day when I do too much yoga on a particular day.
+You feel like flowing with the wind.
+Yoga is never too much.

 Benefits of Yoga

-- Faster Recovery Time Yoga helps reduce the physical stress that can result from running.
-The after-run asanas have such a soothing effect on the body that you feel fresher rather than feeling tired.
+- Faster Recovery Time Yoga helps reduce the physical stress of running.
+The after-run asanas have a soothing effect on the body, that you feel fresher rather than tired.

 - Yoga and Running can increase awareness and confidence – I am now much more confident about my body and overall health.

-- Doing both regularly reduce the risk of injury – It has been widely acknowledged that the risk of injury is almost nil in people who perform both regularly
+- Doing both regularly reduces the risk of injury – It has been widely acknowledged that the risk of injury is almost nil in people who perform both regularly.

-- Strong Core is equal to good form The core becomes very strong.
+- A strong Core is equal to good form.
+The core becomes very strong.
 Due to the strong core, the running speed also increases.

 - Breathing and heart rate become very stable – This is especially felt during the last few miles of the marathon when the yogi runners are at absolute ease.

-- Yoga and Running both are basically meditation – Doing both activities on alternate days is a further boost to your meditation.
+- Yoga and Running are meditation – Doing both activities on alternate days further boosts your meditation.

-- The Joy of Mindfulness You understand how to rehab your tight muscles and stressed brain.
-Both the activities complement each other in keeping the body stress free removing any kind of tightness from the muscles.
+- The Joy of Mindfulness: You understand how to rehab your tight muscles and stressed brain.
+Both activities complement each other in keeping the body stress-free, removing any tightness from the muscles.